MaxJuniorr/eight-queens-puzzle/README.md

 * Change to neighbor state: If the neighboring state's fitness is better, the algorithm switches to the neighboring state.

+* failures=0: At this point, since there was an improvement in the compared state, the variable failures should be reset.
+This way, we ensure that the algorithm will only stop if there are 500 consecutive failed iterations.

 * Increment the variable "fails": If the neighboring state does not improve the fitness, the algorithm increments the "fails" variable, recording an unsuccessful attempt.

 * Repeat: The process is repeated while the number of failures is less than the maximum allowed limit and the algorithm has not found a solution with a fitness equal to 28.